kuflash/react-router-sitemap/api.md

 # sitemapBuilder

-Module for build sitemap by array of paths.
-Using [sitemap](https://www.npmjs.com/package/sitemap) package.
+Module for building a sitemap using an array of paths.
+Uses the [sitemap](https://www.npmjs.com/package/sitemap) package.

 **Parameters**